 Happy Go Lovely

-Description: B.G.
-Bruno, a rich bachelor, the head of a successful greeting-card company in Scotland, is essentially a kind man but respectable to the point of stodginess and extreme stuffiness.
-An American troupe visiting Edinburgh wants to produce a musical in town but has trouble getting backers.
-Bruno meets several of the leading ladies of the show; through a misunderstanding he doesn't correct they think that he's a newspaper reporter.
-He falls in love with one of the women, who reciprocates; he grows more lively and friendly, to the surprise of his employees.
-After a series of mishaps and comic incidents comes a happy ending: a successful show and true love.
+Description: Rich bachelor B.G.
+Bruno, the head of a successful greeting-card company in Scotland, is essentially a kind man but respectable to the point of stodginess and extreme stuffiness.
+An American troupe visiting Edinburgh wants to produce a musical in town but has trouble getting financiers.
+Bruno meets several leading ladies; through a misunderstanding, he doesn't correct their impression that he's a newspaper reporter.

 Genres: Music, Romance, Comedy